Table of Contents[Hide][Show]

 Pull snippets from posts to create social media posts.
 I <3 this one because it’s two-fold—you can link back to the blog post for more traffic, plus, if you revile social media, it makes it way easier for you to be present there without getting sucked in.

-I would recommend splitting between linking back to your blog and sharing snippets merely for increasing engagement on the platform—Facebook and others tend to favor those type of posts.
+I would recommend splitting between linking back to your blog and sharing snippets that increase engagement on the platform—Facebook and others tend to favor those type of posts.

 Blog Post to Guest Post